eclipse/paho.mqtt.cpp/README.md

 It's been a while since there's been an update.
 But work has started on v1.3!
 It will do the following:

 - Cover all the new features in and up to Paho C v1.3.13
-- Finally release all the new features and bug fixed already in the repo
+- Finally release all the new features and bug fixed already in the repository
 - Optionally build the Paho C++ and C libraries at the same time.
 - Resolve many of the reported Issues

 Hopefully it will be out by the end of 2023.
 Just a few weeks away!

-### Unreleased features in this branch
+### Unreleased features in this branch (upcoming v1.3.0)

+- Updated create and connect options to better deal with MQTT protocol version
+- Defaulting connect version to v5 if specified in create options.
-- Added `topic_filter` class for simple topic comparisons (w/ unit tests)
+- Added a `topic_filter` class to match a single filter to specific topics.
-- Added `topic_matcher` class for matching topics to a collection of filters (w/ unit tests)
+- Added a `topic_matcher` class to create a collection of items in a trie structure that can contain items tied to topic filters.
+(Useful for queues or callbacks per-subscription topic).
-- Added Session Expiry Interval to v5 chat sample
 - Minor tweaks to prepare for C++20
+- Support for Catch2 v3.x for unit tests (v2.x also still supported).

+- [#313](https://github.com/eclipse/paho.mqtt.cpp/issues/313) Get unit tests building on Windows.
+Needed to get rid of make_unique<> for Windows
+- [#397](https://github.com/eclipse/paho.mqtt.cpp/issues/397) Doc about clean session in connect_options.h is wrong
+- [#442](https://github.com/eclipse/paho.mqtt.cpp/issues/442) g++ complains with multiple definition of static constexpr for mixed C++11/17 builds
+- [#445](https://github.com/eclipse/paho.mqtt.cpp/pull/445)Fix copy/move constructor for connect/disconnect opts with properties
+- [#425](https://github.com/eclipse/paho.mqtt.cpp/pull/425) Silence warning for unused variable rsp in class `unsubscribe_response`
+- [#440](https://github.com/eclipse/paho.mqtt.cpp/pull/440) Fix typos across the project
+- [#428](https://github.com/eclipse/paho.mqtt.cpp/issues/428) Fixed type in create_options.h
+- [#407](https://github.com/eclipse/paho.mqtt.cpp/pull/407) Fix nodiscard warnings in sync client
+- [#385](https://github.com/eclipse/paho.mqtt.cpp/issues/385) Thread queue deadlock with multiple consumers
+- [#374](https://github.com/eclipse/paho.mqtt.cpp/pull/374) Add Paho C as a submodule
+- [#350](https://github.com/eclipse/paho.mqtt.cpp/pull/350) avoid adding Paho MQTT C library twice
+- [#253](https://github.com/eclipse/paho.mqtt.cpp/issues/253) implicit capture of 'this' via '[=]' is deprecated in C++20
+- [#337](https://github.com/eclipse/paho.mqtt.cpp/issues/337) copy/move of caPath_ in ssl_options
+- [#330](https://github.com/eclipse/paho.mqtt.cpp/pull/330) added /build/ folder to .gitignore
-- Minor cleanup of the tests [#317](https://github.com/eclipse/paho.mqtt.cpp/issues/317) String constructor using just len instead of end iterator.
+- [#317](https://github.com/eclipse/paho.mqtt.cpp/issues/317) String constructor using just len instead of end iterator.
-[#337](https://github.com/eclipse/paho.mqtt.cpp/issues/337) Copy and move constructors/assignment of `ssl_options` not handling CA path.
+- [#323](https://github.com/eclipse/paho.mqtt.cpp/issues/323) Added Session Expiry Interval to v5 chat sample to test.

-### What's new in Version 1.2.0
+### New in Version 1.2.0

-This release brings in some missing MQTT v5 features, support for websocket headers and proxies, ALPN protocol lists, adds the builder pattern for options, and fixes a number of bugs in both the C++ library and the underlying C lib.
+Version 1.2.0 brought in some missing MQTT v5 features, support for websocket headers and proxies, ALPN protocol lists, added the builder pattern for options, and fixed a number of bugs in both the C++ library and the underlying C lib.

 Requires Paho C v1.3.8